AndrewDavydenko/ng-shop-server/README.md

 To run it:
 Install docker.

-- `docker network create wosido-network` - to create docker container,
+- `docker network create ng-shop-network` - to create docker container,
 - `docker-compose up` - to start docker,